groupdocs/docs.groupdocs.com/content/annotation-java/release-notes/release-notes-2017/groupdocs.annotation-for-java-17.5.0-release-notes.md

 {{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Annotation for Java 17.5.0.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Annotation which may affect existing code.
 Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

-1. Added new formats to annotating images article :[ Documentation article](https://docs.groupdocs.com/display/annotationjava/Different+Annotations+for+Images)
+1. Added new formats to annotating images article
-2. Adding annotations for EMF/WMF and CAD formats : [Documentation article](https://docs.groupdocs.com/display/annotationjava/Different+Annotations+for+Images)
+2. Adding annotations for EMF/WMF and CAD formats
-3. Adding Distance and Arrow annotations for image: [Documentation article](https://docs.groupdocs.com/display/annotationjava/Different+Annotations+for+Images)
+3. Adding Distance and Arrow annotations for image
-4. Added ability to get document information from stream: [Documentation article](https://docs.groupdocs.com/display/annotationjava/Getting+Text+Coordinates+in+Image+Representation)[](https://docs.groupdocs.com/display/annotationjava/Text+Coordinates+in+Image+Presentation+of+Document)
+4. Added ability to get document information from stream
-5. Added annotating Email (export only) (Eml Emlx Msg) documents: [Documentation article](https://docs.groupdocs.com/display/annotationjava/Annotating+Email+Documents)
+5. Added annotating Email (export only) (Eml Emlx Msg) documents
-6. Added annotating (export only) Email (Html) documents: [Documentation article](https://docs.groupdocs.com/display/annotationjava/Annotating+HTML+Documents)
+6. Added annotating (export only) Email (Html) documents

 ### Metered licensing